Reading Time: 8 minutes

 Now, we are more focused on setting up a mature process and a cross-functional team.
 As we mature, we are now more focused on making Grofers a reputed brand in the grocery segment.
 I believe in the last two years, we have matured a lot.
 The team has done a great job in helping us establish the brand.

 Absolutely, we have seen a shift because of multiple reasons.
 One of the reasons being that the ecosystem has evolved.
 There is a shift in digital services, different business models, the way consumers shop and buy.
-Any new business model that comes in the market, not just groceries, helps the ecosystem to grow and the customer behavior also evolves in a positive direction.
-So I think in the last four years we have seen the consumer behavior evolve.
+Any new business model that comes into the market, not just groceries, helps the ecosystem to grow and the customer behavior also evolves in a positive direction.
+So I think in the last four years we have seen consumer behavior evolve.

 I don’t think a consumer wakes up saying, “Yes, someone is sending me a personalized communication.”
 However, unconsciously they respond better to personalized communication than to a non-personalized message.

 Personalization is not a step A, B, C process and there are various ways to personalize the overall experience of the customer.
 For us, it’s not about just personalizing the notification or an email; it is about personalizing the experience when the customer comes to the platform.
 When a person comes to our platform, we understand her behavior and show her the products that she might be interested to buy and add to the cart.
 When a delivery boy goes to the customer’s house and says, “Ma’am, this is something you purchased, and this is the benefit you get,” that’s also a part of personalization.
-We have done multiple things across various touch points.
+We have done multiple things across various touchpoints.
 From how we talk to people, what we talk to people, and how we respond to them when they have a complaint is personalized.

-Learn how creating the right segments is critical to personalization in this blog.
+|Learn how creating the right segments is critical to personalization in this blog.|

 Which metrics of your business has personalization improved?
-Does it boost loyalty, sales or engagement?
+Does it boost loyalty, sales, or engagement?

 We use personalization to build the trust of the consumer.
 That’s not a metric that can be measured, but personalization helps you do a much better job in how you communicate, how to improve the entire experience of the customer.
 This makes the customer comfortable with the brand.